shinshu-alps/rtl8852cu-20240510/FAQ.md

 Note: This method may vary by distro so if you are not using Ubuntu, please consult the documentation for your distro.

-Once your device has booted, use a text editor to open like this:
+Once your device has booted, use a text editor to open the following
+file:

 $ sudo nano /etc/default/grub